-On the other hand, the project as proposed primarily focuses on providing middle-income units of 80 percent AMI without providing opportunities for lower-income tenants.
-As set forth in the AHPP, the Town hopes to develop "diverse housing for extremely-low to middle-income households to address documented local need."
-While additional units for middle income residents are certainly welcome, we hope that the Applicant can provide more opportunity for lower-income persons.
+The project as proposed focuses on providing market-rate and middle-income units targeting residents at 80 percent AMI.
+As set forth in the Arlington Housing Production Plan, the Town hopes to develop "diverse housing for extremely-low to middle-income households to address documented local need."
+This proposal addresses part of this range of need, and the Town stands ready to assist the proponent in assessing the feasibility of leveraging existing or new programs to expand housing opportunity for individuals and families on the lower end of this range.